-All Year 1 MBBS students are required to attend orientation and briefing sessions provided by Medicine Academic Staff.
-The Tasmanian University Medical Students' Society (TUMSS).
-Orientation also provides new students with opportunities to meet other medical students and lecturers and be taken on brief tours of the facilities.
-A detailed overview of the curriculum will also be provided.
+All Year 1 MBBS students are required to attend orientation.
+During orientation you will be provided with information from Academic staff to prepare you for the start of your career, and be introduced to local services and facilities.
+Orientation also provides students with opportunities to meet other medical students and lecturers and be taken on brief tours of the facilities.

-Orientation for Domestic students will to be held from Wednesday 22nd to Friday 24th February, 2017 and a timetable will be available detailing the activities planned over these 3 compulsory days.
-Video recordings of these orientation sessions are now available.
-Please note that orientation for International students is slightly longer, beginning on Monday 20th February, 2017.
+Orientation for Domestic students will to be held from Wednesday 21st February until Friday 23rd February, 2018 and a timetable will be available detailing the activities planned over these 3 compulsory days.
+Please note that orientation for International students is slightly longer, beginning on Monday 19th February, 2018.

 First Aid Certificate

 A current St John Ambulance Workplace 2 - Senior First Aid Certificate or equivalent is required by every student.
 The School of Medicine (SoM) requires first year undergraduate medicine students to have completed a one or two day Apply /Provide First Aid Certificate course with a Recognised Training Organisation (RTO) no later than Week 10 of Semester 1.

 It is recommended that students complete their First Aid Certificate as soon as possible after accepting a position in the MBBS program for ease of processing documentation.
 However, for those who are unable to do so prearranged course dates will be organised with St John Ambulance in Hobart and SoM during the first few weeks of first semester.
 Students are welcome to enrol in one of these courses - more information with dates and cost will be provided during Orientation.